NALTP/Rules/README.md

       - (ii) Values of winning bids are subtracted from the total remaining TagCoins budget of the winning team.
       - (iii) Round formats:
         - (1) Blind:
-          - (aa) Captains may submit bids on individual players from a list provided by the CRC.
+          - (aa) Captains may submit bids on individual players from an ordered list provided by the CRC.
-            - (I) The number of players on the provided list will match the number of teams in that tier.
+            - (I) The number of players on the ordered list will match the number of teams in that tier.
           - (bb) All bids are submitted asynchronously and privately before the bidding deadline and processed at the bidding deadline.
-          - (cc) Bids are processed in descending order of bid value.
+          - (cc) Bids are processed from top to bottom of the ordered list.
             - (I) In the event of a tie, teams who submitted a tying bid will be given the chance to privately increase their bid or pass on additional bidding.
               - (1) This process repeats until there is no tie or no additional bids.
               - (2) If all teams decline to increase their bid, the winner will be decided by a random choice generator.